You are reader #

 Chapter Three: Catching Feelings by Rosaline Saul

 The music throbbed through the club like a pulse, alive with an electric energy that made the air feel thick, heavy with anticipation.
 Ibiza’s nightlife was always like this—breathtaking, chaotic, a perfect storm of sound, light, and heat.
 It was in this frenzy that Christopher felt most at home, even if home was something of a lie.
-To everyone in the room, he was just another DJ, a master behind the decks, turning tracks into magic but Christopher knew better.
+To everyone in the room, he was just another DJ, a master behind the decks, turning tracks into magic but he knew better.
 He was not just a DJ; he was Cupid.
 The god of love in disguise.

 Tonight, he worked the room like a conductor orchestrating a symphony of human desires.
 His fingers moved across the equipment effortlessly, adjusting beats, layering rhythms, and controlling the flow of the night.
 It was not just music that guided him—it was the subtle power of his otherworldly influence.
 Each note he dropped, each transition he made, was not merely for the sake of the sound; it was for the people.